edvinhellsing/djupvik/README.md

 # djupvik
-Simple webpage for Djupvik at Gotland, Sweden as a project in the course Web Application Development at Uppsala University.
+Simple webpage with grids for Djupvik at Gotland, Sweden as a project in the course Web Application Development at Uppsala University.
 Images used in the project provided by the university.